griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 Next, we'll need to add some parameters to the method.
 These will be things like - telling `meta_method` which ShotGrid method to call, and what `data` to pass it.

-For example, if we want to call the `find` method to find all character assets in project 155, and return the id, the name, and the description, we'd want to call it like this:
+For example, if we want to call the `find` method to find all character assets in Project 155, and return the id, the name, and the description, we'd want to call it like this:

 ```python
 sg.find(